 - Just the same, it leaves me hopeful that TQPOCs can perhaps shed those so-called advocates, step out of the shadows, and be a more visible part of our trans/queer community.
 That’s not to say they haven’t made the effort; it’s just that… well, let’s just say that in the trans/CD group meetings I’ve attended, most of the people there have been non-minorities.
 (Side note: The so-called TQPOC defenders in our Facebook have been lily white as well.
 Just saying.)
 I know our group is ready to say “come on in, you shouldn’t have to be afraid of us” to TQPOCs.

 So to my fellow LGBT+ members, let’s put aside our differences.
 Yes, OutReach has made their decision.
 Yes, on-duty cops will still be there, but in a security capacity.
 Yes, off-duty law enforcement will be there, too, but only to march out-of-uniform in a civilian capacity.
-And, yes, our concerns about the police are valid (make no mistake about that), but we should put off arguing over it until after OutReach Pride.
+And, yes, our concerns about the police are valid (make no mistake about that), but we should put off arguing about it until after OutReach Pride.
 Let’s put on our big-boy pants (or big-girl skirts or whatever have you), straighten up, fly right, and march together as a community on Sunday.
 We’re a united front, not the Wars of the Roses.

 Oh, and yes, you best believe I’m going to be there (baring some unforeseen personal emergency) and be a part of and show support for Madison’s still-very-proud LGBT+ community, especially the trans community.
 Because a good image and a positive front is what’s needed now more than ever.